destination-earth/DestinE-DataLake-NotebookTemplate/README.md

-# Cookbook Template
+# Notebook Template

-This repository serves as a template for submitting cookbooks to the [DEDL Notebook Gallery](https://destination-earth.github.io/DestinE-DataLake-Gallery).
+This repository serves as a template for submitting notebooks to the [DEDL Notebook Gallery](https://destination-earth.github.io/DestinE-DataLake-Gallery).

 ## How to use